bardanp/sunlabams/README.md

 # SunLab Access Management System (SunLabAMS)

 ## Overview
 SunLabAMS is a desktop application designed to facilitate access management for the SUN Lab.
 It provides a user-friendly graphical user interface (GUI) for both users and administrators.
-The application is built with Python, uses PyQt6 for the GUI, and Firebase for data storage and authentication.
+The application is built with Python, uses PyQt6 for the GUI, and Firebase for data storage.

 ## Features